theupdateframework/pep-maximum-security-model/README.rst

 |     root          |       YES         |         YES           |           YES         |
 +-------------------+-------------------+-----------------------+-----------------------+

-Table 1: Attacks possible by compromising certain combinations of role keys.
+Table 1: Attacks that are possible by compromising certain combinations of role keys.
 In `September 2013`__, it was shown how the latest version (at the time) of pip was susceptible to these attacks and how TUF could protect users against them [8]_.

 __ https://mail.python.org/pipermail/distutils-sig/2013-September/022755.html